-9. Store-brand items are high quality and half the price of name brands.
+9. Store-brand items are of high quality and ALDI prices are 50% lower than the name brands.

-90% of ALDI’s products are exclusive generics that cost up to 50% less than national, name-brand products.
+ALDI’s products are 90% composed of exclusive generics that cost up to 50% less than national, name-brand products.

 Check out these ALDI exclusive products:

-10. You can trust ALDI’s Little Journey line of baby products.
+10. You can trust ALDI’s diaper line of baby products.

-11. You can subscribe to ALDI’s newsletter to stay on top of great deals.
+11. Download the ALDI app and subscribe to their newsletter to stay on top of great deals.

 It’s easy to stay on top of current deals and promotions with ALDI’s newsletter.

-13. Your car won’t get hit by shopping carts in the parking lot.
+14. Your car won’t get hit by ALDI shopping carts in the parking lot.

 ALDI cuts labor and theft costs by charging you $0.25 to release a cart and refunding the quarter when you return the cart to the corral.

-14. ALDI aims to be green with a “bring your own bag” policy.
+15. ALDI supermarkets aim to be green with a “bring your own bag” policy.